 Students are welcome to bring cell phones and smartwatches to school but they must be put away while on school property.
 Students cannot use cell phones or smartwatches during the school day.
 They should keep them in their backpacks; students can use them as needed while walking home for convenience and safety.
 Our goal is to provide a safe, instructional environment that is free from distractions and that is aligned with guidelines in our district policy.

-- 1st violation – the student can pick up the device from the teacher at the end of the day.
+- 1st violation – student can pick up the device from the teacher at the end of the day.

-- 2nd violation - the student can pick the device up from the office at the end of the day,
+- 2nd violation - student can pick the device up from the office at the end of the day,